vifo/SublimePerlTidy/README.markdown

 Open `Preferences->Settings - Default` or `Preferences->Settings - User`.
 Add the following lines:

     // Specify full path to perltidy and optionally the Perl interpreter.
 If
     // not specified, will search PATH for perltidy.
+Please note, that on
+    // Win32, you must either specify either the full path to the batch
+    // wrapper "perltidy.bat"  (NOT "perltidy"), or specify the Perl
+    // interpreter path AND the path to the "raw" "perltidy" file.
+The latter
+    // is preferred, since we don't really need the batch wrapper at all.
+    // Settings below are known to work with a default Strawberry Perl
+    // installation.
     //"perltidy_cmd": "/opt/perl/bin/perltidy"
     //"perltidy_cmd": [ "C:\\strawberry\\perl\\bin\\perl.exe", "C:\\strawberry\\perl\\site\\bin\\perltidy" ]
+    //"perltidy_cmd": [ "C:\\strawberry\\perl\\site\\bin\\perltidy.bat" ]   // possible, but not needed

     // Specify what perltidyrc files to search for within current project.
-Note,
-    // that only the first matching profile within the project will be used.
+    // Note, that only the first matching perltidyrc within the project will
-    // Absolute paths may also be used.
+    // be used.
+Absolute paths may also be used.
-    //"perltidy_rc_paths": [ "perltidy.rc", ".perltidy.rc" ]
+    //"perltidy_rc_paths": [ ".perltidyrc", "perltidyrc" ]

     // Specify perltidy options.
+Defaults to
-Defaults to [ "-sbl", "-bbt=1", "-pt=2", "-nbbc", "-l=100", "-ole=unix", "-w", "-se" ]
+    // [ "-sbl", "-bbt=1", "-pt=2", "-nbbc", "-l=100", "-ole=unix", "-w", "-se" ]
     // if not given.
     //"perltidy_options": [ "-sbl", "-bbt=1", "-pt=2", "-nbbc", "-l=100", "-ole=unix", "-w", "-se" ]